 Speech Therapy

-What Does a Rehabilitation Therapist Do
+What Does a Rehabilitation Therapist Do?

 A rehabilitation therapist is a healthcare professional who helps patients recover from injuries or illnesses, regain mobility and independence, and improve their overall quality of life.

 They use various techniques and therapies, such as physical therapy, occupational therapy, and speech therapy, to assess and treat patients with physical, cognitive, or emotional challenges.
-Rehabilitation therapists work closely with patients, their families, and other healthcare providers to create personalize care.
+Rehabilitation therapists work closely with patients, their families, and other healthcare providers to create personalized care.

 What does a Physical Therapist Assistant Do

-Physical therapist assistants (PTAs) play a vital role in the field of healthcare by assisting physical therapists in providing rehabilitative care to patients.
+Physical therapist assistants (PTAs) play a vital role in healthcare by assisting physical therapists in providing rehabilitative care to patients.
 PTAs work under the supervision of licensed physical therapists to help patients of all ages, from children to the elderly, recover from injuries, surgeries, or conditions that affect their physical abilities.

 The Role of a Rehabilitation Therapist

-Rehabilitation therapists jobs is to play a vital role in helping patients regain their physical conditions and mental abilities.
+A rehabilitation therapist’s job is to play a vital role in helping patients regain their physical conditions and mental abilities.
 Their role includes:

 Patient Evaluation and Assessment